ashishtayal89/reactreduxreferenceapp/README.md

-## Basic React and Redux app for reference
+## Basic React and Redux app for referenc